Table of Contents

 All of the circumstances listed above have the common factor that at least one parent must have been a United States citizen.
 The child becomes a citizen by virtue of the relationship to the citizen parent.
 This principle is known as jus sanguinis (or “right of blood”).

-The attorneys at Sam Shihab & Associates will help you with your birthright process all the way through.
+The attorneys at Shihab Burke, LLC, Attorneys At Law will help you with your birthright process all the way through.

 Children Born Out of Wedlock

 A child born out of wedlock is has birthright to become a U.S. citizen if the mother is a U.S. citizen and had resided in the United States for at least one year prior to the child’s birth.
 If the father is a U.S. citizen, but the mother is not, then the child is a citizen only if: